rawitat/gtypist_lessons/programming_quotes.typ

 *:LEGACY_4
 I:Alan J. Perlis
-S:FORTRAN is not a flower but a weed -- it is hardy, occasionally blooms, :and grows in every computer.
+S:Fortran is not a flower but a weed -- it is hardy, occasionally blooms, :and grows in every computer.

 *:LEGACY_5
 I:Edsger W. Dijkstra
-S:FORTRAN, the infantile disorder, by now nearly 20 years old, is hopelessly
+S:Fortran, the infantile disorder, by now nearly 20 years old, is hopelessly
  :inadequate for whatever computer aπplication you have in mind today:
  :it is now too clumsy, too risky, and too expensive to use.

 *:LEGACY_6
 I:Ken Thompson, co-creator of B, Unix, Go
-S:FORTRAN was the language of choice for the same reason that three-legged :races are popular.
+S:Fortran was the language of choice for the same reason that three-legged :races are popular.

 *:LEGACY_7